TypedDevs/bashunit/docs/configuration.md

 >
 > `HEADER_ASCII_ART=true|false`

-Specifies if you want to show the bashunit header. `true` by default.
+Specify if you want to show the bashunit header. `true` by default.

 Additionally, you can use the env-var `HEADER_ASCII_ART` to display bashunit in ASCII. `false` by default.